Select Page

 Plectorrhiza purpurata growing in Cottan-Bimbang National Park.
 Credit: Lachlan Copeland

 The surveys focused on populations which were within areas affected by the 2019/2020 fires and the number of individuals remaining, if any, were counted.
 The surveys aimed to document the impact of the fires, establish the geographic distribution and population size of the remaining populations, and inform conservation assessment and threatened species listing.
+This included the collection of data and plant material to assist with taxonomic research.

 Many populations were found to be heavily impacted, with most host plants dead and all epiphytes killed.
 All four species were found to likely meet the thresholds for listing as Endangered according to the IUCN Red List criteria.
+Conservation assessments are currently underway.

 The SDZWA project has contributed towards the production of the high-quality video “Myrtle Rust, the Silent Killer coordinated and produced by one of our collaborators and leading Myrtle Rust impact researcher in Queensland, Dr Geoff Pegg.
 This is a science-based plain-English video, targeted towards awareness-raising, particularly for land managers, policy influencers, bushcare workers and Indigenous communities, as well as wider audiences.
 Awareness-raising in these sectors remains a critical task, given the complexity of the issues and recovery strategies.